McclellandKmra/P2P-File-Sharing/README.md

 * Git repo setup
 * Logging class/calling logging methods
 * Pair programming for: Choking and unchoking logic, preferred peer evalutaion, peer initilizatoin and connection, and messages
+* Connecting to and testing on CISE machines

 ###  James Archibald:
 * Bitfield initialization